realworldocaml/book/book/testing/README.md

 an error handling context in [Error Handling](error-handling.html#bind-and-other-error-handling-idioms){data-type=xref}.

-In combination with `Let_syntax`, the generator monad gives us a convenient way to specify generators for custom types.
-Imagine we wanted to construct a generator for the `shape` type defined above.
+In combination with let syntax, the generator monad gives us a convenient way to specify generators for custom types.
+Here's an example generator for the `shape` type above.

-Here's an example generator where we make sure that the radius, height, and width of the shape in question can't be negative.

 ```ocaml env=main
 # let gen_shape =